 In December 2002, the bullying problem surfaced again to a significant level.
-There was an evening that month when he just had a melt down … a very tearful session at the kitchen table.
+There was an evening that month when he just had a meltdown at a very tearful session at the kitchen table.
 We thought 7th grade was going fine but discovered he was bottling up a lot of bad experiences during the first few months.
 Again, it was the same kid and his friends that bullied him on and off since the 5th grade.
 They were tormenting him again and he said he hated going to school, that he never wanted to go back there.
 He asked that night if we could move or home school him.

-I was torn between wanting to be his bodyguard all day and feeling he needed to (again) learn how to manage the situation as a part of growing up.
+We was torn between wanting to be his bodyguard all day and feeling he needed to learn how to manage the situation as a part of growing up.
 We sat at the kitchen table discussing our options that evening.
 We explained that moving in the middle of the winter was not a good time and home schooling was not an option because Mom worked part-time.
 I said, “That’s it Ryan.
 I had enough.
 Let’s take it to the principal and have him put a stop to it once and for all.”
 To that, Ryan exclaimed, “No dad, please don’t do that.
 They will only make it worse.
 I see it happen all the time.”
 Instead Ryan asked that we help him learn how to fight so he can “beat the heck" out of this kid if he or his 8th grade friends tried to jump Ryan.

-After a short discussion with Kelly, we bought Ryan the “Taebo” kick boxing training kit for Christmas that year.
+After a short discussion, we bought Ryan the “Taebo” kick boxing training kit for Christmas that year.
 All through the month of January and into February, Ryan and I got down to business.
 After dinner every evening we did this exercise program together.
 These are some of my favorite memories of time spent with Ryan.
 We talked about a lot of things during these workouts including strategies in dealing with the bully and his friends.
 I was quite proud of him, seeing his self confidence build.
 It truly felt like the "Karate Kid" movie, getting him ready for the big match.
 But I reminded Ryan that he was never to start a fight with this kid, but he certainly had my permission to “whale on him” the moment he laid a hand on Ryan.

 Sure enough, we got a call from the assistant principal after a school day in February 2003.
 He just broke up a fight between Ryan and the bully at the nearby Maple Street Park in our village.
 He said Ryan was ok but wanted us to be aware.
 We were very grateful for his intervention.
 When we found Ryan walking home, he was both scared and elated.
-He was shaking but said he got a few good punches in and felt good he was able to stick up to the bully.
+He was shaking but said he got a few good punches in and felt good he was able to stand up to the bully.
 He said, “I got a few good punches in before Mr. Emory got there.
 That kid probably won’t mess with me anymore.”
 We were all feeling pretty relieved that day for Ryan; for being able to stand his ground and seemingly make it through a typical teenage rite of passage.

 As the months followed, he seemed to be doing great.
 He was still struggling academically, but that was always the case for Ryan since kindergarten.
 He acted out like a typical middle school age kid – moody at times but also very sweet and funny most of the time.
 The "normal" ups and downs were what we observed.
 And we were always there for him, always reminding him how much we loved him.
-For the rest of 7th grade, I kept checking in with Ryan and asking him if that kid was still bothering him.
+For the rest of 7th grade, We kept checking in with Ryan and asking him if that kid was still bothering him.
 His answer was always the same … that since that fight, the bully had left him alone.
 I often thought to myself, “This plan worked perfectly!”

 One day Ryan’s answer surprised us.
 He said he was now friends with the kid.
 We were not happy with this news.
 We warned him to watch his back since this kid was his nemesis for so long.
 We discouraged the friendship but decided to back off, feeling he was of age to make decisions like this and potentially have to learn from a misjudgment.
-How I wish we instead ended the so called friendship right from the start.
+How we wish we instead ended the so called friendship right from the start.

 Ryan’s young teen life included swimming, camping, skateboarding, biking, snowboarding, playing computer games and instant messaging.
 A typical array of “healthy” and “normal” teen activities … or so it seemed.
 My son loved being on-line, staying connected with his friends after the school day and throughout the summer.
 But during the summer of 2003, a greater deal of time was spent on-line, mainly instant messaging.
 I was concerned and felt compelled to remind him of our internet safety rules.